Associate in Science - Radiography

 Program mission, goals, student learning outcomes, philosophy, accreditation information and program effectiveness data are located in the document titled “Radiography Program Effectiveness Data (PDF)” which can be accessed on the right side of this webpage.
 For additional program information please also see the documents on the right side of this webpage titled “Radiography Check Sheet (PDF)” and “Radiography Program Policies, Procedures and Information (PDF)”.
 For more information regarding program effectiveness data visit the JRCERT website at www.jrcert.org.

-Full disclosure of any ticket, citation, summons, arrest, charges or convictions for a misdemeanor or felony is required on the application to the clinical portion of the program.
+Full disclosure of any termination from a health care facility, ticket, citation, summons, arrest, charges or convictions for a misdemeanor or felony is required on the application to the clinical portion of the program.
 Individuals who have been charged or convicted of a misdemeanor or felony must preapply to the ARRT.
 Written preapproval to take the examination must be attached to the program application by the application deadline.
 Contact the Program Director for preapproval information well in advance of the program application deadline.
 Written preapproval may take up to 12 weeks to complete.

 For more information on the radiologic sciences, please go to the following: